getyourguide/router-check-tool/README.md

    - Step 1.
 It retrieves envoy route configuration rom a live Pod from an istio proxy.
 It leverages Istio CLI (istioctl) to facilitate gathering the route configuration.
    - Step 2.
 Dumps the Envoy route configuration in the same directory where the router check tool tests are.
    - Step 3.
 Cleans the incompatible bits of it.
+Istio does not use the upstream Envoy, instead they use a forked version with Istio specifics which they maintain.
+Not all features available in upstream Envoy is present.
+That's why we have to clean it up as the Envoy route table check tool is built using upstream Envoy.
 Example retry_host_predicate: used to reject a host based on predefined metadata match criteria.
 If any of the predicates reject the host, host selection will be reattempted.
    - Step 4.
 Runs the envoy router check tool against it in a docker container.

 The route table check tool config is composed of an array of json test objects.
 Each test object is composed of three parts: